“We played wedding music for you, but you wouldn’t dance!”

 Jesus did not fulfill their expectations either.
 The Pharisees and others looked down on him because of his personal habits and the company he chose to keep.
 The Pharisees you may recall, were very elitist and would never be seen associating with the majority of the kinds of people the Lord was willing to expose himself to.
 Jesus said himself:

 “I came not to call the righteous, but sinners to repentance”.

 They had their own ideas of godliness and righteousness that Jesus would not become part of.
 It was self-righteousness.
 And many Jews at that time had a Zionist vision that Jesus would have nothing to do with.
 They were NOT seeking the Kingdom of heaven.
 Some even wanted to make him their king, but he rejected the notion.
 And this frustrated them and made them question why.

 So Jesus compared them to little children who had prepared a scene of their choosing but wasn’t what God had prepared.
 Think: If you heard wedding music but there was no actual wedding going on, would you start dancing as if there were?
 If you heard a funeral dirge yet no one had died, would you weep and mourn anyway?
 Are you stirred up by behaviors around you to do things contrary to the will of God?

 Because Jesus did not fit their ideas and did not play to their tune so to speak, he was rejected.
 In rejecting Jesus, they were rejecting God and His divine plan.

-Today we see the very same attitudes and behaviors in his fellow Jews and by so-called Christian-Zionist who seek not the Kingdom of heaven, but the establishment of and earthly world ruling government.
+Today we see the very same attitudes and behaviors continue by those who seek not the Kingdom of heaven, but the establishment of an earthly world ruling kingdom.